Western swing: Origin of the name

 The genre now called Western swing originated from the dance music of the 1920s–1930s, but lacked a coherent label until after the Second World War.
-The term swing music, referring to big band dance music, didn't come into use until the 1932 hit "It Don't Mean a Thing (If It Ain't Got That Swing)".
+The term swing music, referring to big band dance music, did not come into use until the 1932 Duke Ellington hit "It Don't Mean a Thing (If It Ain't Got That Swing)".
 Recording companies came up with several names before World War II trying to market the strain that would eventually be known as "Western" swing—hillbilly, old-time music, novelty hot dance, hot string band, and even Texas swing for music coming out of Texas and Louisiana.
 Most of the big Western dance bandleaders simply referred to themselves as Western bands and their music as Western dance music, many adamantly refusing the hillbilly label.

 Bob Wills and others believed the term Western swing was first used for his music while he and his band were still in Tulsa, Oklahoma between 1939 and 1942.
 The Los Angeles-area Wilmington Press carried ads for an unidentified "Western Swing Orchestra" at a local nightspot in April 1942.
 That winter, influential LA-area jazz and swing disc jockey Al Jarvis held a radio contest for top popular band leaders.
 The winner would be named "the King of Swing".
 When Spade Cooley unexpectedly received the most votes, besting favorites Benny Goodman and Harry James, Jarvis declared Cooley to be the King of Western Swing.

 Around 1942, Cooley's promoter, disc jockey "Foreman" Phillips, began using "Western swing" to advertise his client.
 By 1944, the term had become solidified.
 On May 6, 1944, Billboard magazine contained the following: "Spade Cooley, who moved in with his Western swing boys several months ago, has released the Breakfast Club."
 On June 10, 1944, the same magazine wrote: "...what with the trend to Western music in this section, Cooley's Western swing band is a natural."
 A more widely-known "first use" was an October 1944 Billboard item mentioning a forthcoming songbook by Cooley titled Western Swing.
 After that, the style became known as Western swing.